Welcome to today's edition of the Rush 24-7 podcast.

 I never heard of it, but this guy says it's out there as part of black folklore.

-Well, I I was that was my question there.
+Well, that was my question there.

-Well, I can tell you think the term Negro is inappropriate, that its old hat shouldn't be used, it's uh uh divisive and uh and this sort of thing.
+You think the term Negro is inappropriate, that its old hat shouldn't be used.

-He's run for president what, twice?
+He's run for president, what, twice?

-And gonna make the Reverend Jacks feel.
+And it's going to make the Reverend Jack feel.

-I mean, it couldn't it just it was like a harmonic convergence here on this year, and now that you know the context and the details, let's listen together to Al Sharpton and Barack the Magic Negro.
+And now that you know the context and the details, let's listen together to Al Sharpton and Barack the Magic Negro.

 Don't vote for Barack.